ericpruitt/floor/README.md

 file, mount point or volume path.
 For loopback and /dev/mapper/* devices, only the basename needs to be specified, but full paths are also accepted.

+#### package _EXPORT_METHOD_ _OUTPUT_FILENAME_ ####

+Create a Floor script that has the secret built into it but otherwise functions like the canonical script.
+The export method controls how the secret is saved in the script.
+Supported methods are "password" which uses GNU Privacy Guard (GPG) to encrypt the secret with a symmetric key, "gpg" which also uses GPG, but with arguments defined with "--gpg-args" and "plain" which stores the secret in unencrypted plain-text.

 ### Options (and Defaults) ###

 #### --help ####

 Display this documentation and exit.

+#### --gpg-args=_ARGUMENTS_ ("--encrypt") ####

+Set the command line arguments used with GPG by "package gpg ...".

 #### --mkfs=_COMMAND_ ("mkfs.ext4") ####